Seizure refers to the physical changes in the behavior of a person which occur after

 There were several studies showing how cannabis can help treat symptoms of

-seizure disorders.
+disorders.
 Thanks to its active ingredients known as cannabinoids which

 were found to effective against cases of drug-resistant therapy.